hapax/hapax.github.io/assets/polarizer.md

 A simple example is the polarizing sunglasses that you can find at the chemist.

-Hidden inside the phrase "only allows certain polarizations" is a revolution in physics.
+Hidden inside the phrase "only allows certain polarizations to pass through" is a revolution in physics.
 To see why, consider the photons coming out of a flashlight.
 The polarizations are *random*, for the simple reason that the flashlight just heats up a filament, and creates light using random